 Eight years after the technology was introduced, NAFDAC says the program is a success.

 “We did a study and from a figure of 19.6 percent counterfeit antimalarial drugs in 2012, we have come down to 3.5 percent in 2015,” said NAFDAC spokesperson Abubakar Jimoh.
-Launched in 2014, the national survey was undertaken by jointly by NAFDAC, the National Malaria Control Programme and the Federal Ministry of Health, with funding from the United State Agency for International Development and USP.
+Launched in 2014, the national survey was undertaken by jointly by NAFDAC, the National Malaria Control Programme and the Federal Ministry of Health, with funding from the United State Agency for International Development and implemented by USP.

 At a press conference where he presented the survey, Paul Orhii, then-director general of NAFDAC, attributed the reversal to both the authentication service, and other NAFDAC strategies such as scanning drugs at ports with TruScan, a handheld Raman spectrometer that detects counterfeit drugs.